Skip to main content

 School Searches and Weapons

-A public school's first duty is not to educate students; it is to make sure the students are safe.
-Schools consequently have broad authority to ban weapons from school and to enforce that ban.
-This article reviews what a school can and cannot do to keep children safe from weapons.
+A public school's first duty is not to educate students.
+It is to make sure the students are safe.
+Schools have broad authority to ban weapons from schools and to enforce that ban.
+Law enforcement, school administrators, and the school district work together.
+They collaborate to create a safe learning environment.
+However, ensuring safety often involves school searches.
+This raises questions about students' rights and school rules.

-Congress therefore amended the Gun Free Schools Act by making it a part of No Child Left Behind, which required schools to adopt a "zero tolerance" policy towards weapons in schools in order to get federal funding.
-This means that any school who receives funding from Title IV of No Child Left Behind must expel any student that brings a weapon to campus.
-Some states attach additional penalties to bringing a weapon to school, for example, Florida and Kansas will revoke a student's driving license if he is found with a weapon on school grounds.
-School officials furthermore have broad authority to search students and their belongings whenever they have a reasonable suspicion that the student may possess a weapon.
+Congress, therefore, amended the Gun-Free Schools Act.
+They made it a part of No Child Left Behind (NCLB).
+NCLB required schools to adopt a zero-tolerance policy towards weapons in schools to get federal funding.
+This means that any school that receives funding from Title IV of No Child Left Behind must expel any student who brings a gun to campus.

 The Limits of School Authority

 Schools do whatever they can to keep students safe, but their reach only goes so far.
-Schools cannot regulate what students do in their free time, off campus.
-This means that if a student can legally own a weapon in her state, she is allowed to keep and use that weapon somewhere away from school without repercussions in school.
+Schools cannot regulate what students do in their free time off campus.
+This means that if a student can legally own a weapon in their state, they are allowed to keep and use that weapon somewhere away from school without repercussions in school.

-Finally, zero tolerance policies can be difficult to enforce.
-Many students who are expelled under a "zero tolerance policy" do not realize that they are bringing a weapon to school, or may do so for innocent reasons.
-For example, students sometimes bring small knives to school for a variety of reasons without realizing that knives are also weapons banned under Title IV of No Child Left Behind.
-These students' expulsions can then be challenged, and may be reversed upon review.
+Finally, zero-tolerance policies can be difficult to enforce.
+Many students who are expelled under a zero-tolerance policy do not realize that they are bringing a weapon to school or may do so for innocent reasons.
+For example, students sometimes bring small knives to school for a variety of reasons without realizing that knives are also banned weapons.
+These students' expulsions may then be challenged and reversed upon review.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help